thymikee/jest-preset-angular/e2e/test-app-v9/README.md

 # Example

-This is an example app using `jest-preset-angular`.
+This is a test app using `jest-preset-angular`.
 It is not supposed to be a boilerplate for an Angular app tested with jest, but could be used as a rough reference for configuration.

 The jest configuration itself is located in the `jest.config.js`.